dspasibenko/log4g/README.md

 ```
 [09-19 10:03:53.487] INFO  Hello: Hello GoLang logging world!
 ```
-but the console could be not only place where the logging messages should come to, so users have an ability to provide configuration as a `map[string]string` object representing a set of _<key: value>_ configuration pairs:
+but the console could be not only place where the logging messages should come to, so users have an ability to provide configuration as a `map[string]string` object representing a set of _{key: value}_ configuration pairs:

 ```
     func Config(props map[string]string) error